For one of the best French meals of your life (in Paris), the degustation at Pur’ is the way to go.

 Only Michelin star chefs with decades of experience can produce such delicate and intimate combinations of taste.
 Roquette understands the importance not only of flavours, presentation and the combination of the right flavours but also of texture.

-The menu is wide and varied, but with such an extra ordinary chef, indulging in the degustation and letting him take control is a must as far as I am concerned.
+The menu in this Paris delight is wide and varied, but with such an extra ordinary chef, indulging in the degustation and letting him take control is a must as far as I am concerned.

 The setting is unique too, as the restaurant is designed in a Rotunda, with rich mahogony walls and ink sketches.
 There is a six metre wine wall, the restaurant’s cellar, but we chose the degustation with matching wines to hand over complete control.
 You can also choose to sit closer to the open kitchen and watch the colourful action in the kitchen – and there is plenty of it.

 We handed over our night and our palettes to Rouquette, and he designed a degustation menu for us which blew us away.

 Over about 3 hours, we enjoyed many different dishes and flavours, from langoustine carpaccio, to Challan’s duck with eggplant, and harissa of piquillos and raspberries, just to mention a few.